 We then attached (with Powertec hose clamps) the in-line fan and the duct from the floor vent to the bed platform (if you chose not to install a fan, well, don’t install a fan just route the duct):

 The duct is held on the wall with plastic coated hanger straps.

-Then we attached the top duct with D-Ring picture hangers (http://amzn.to/2xU1rF5) and velcro straps (http://amzn.to/2gUGdl1).
+Then we attached the top duct with D-Ring picture hangers (Buy on Amazon) and velcro straps (Buy on Amazon).
 We located the fan speed controller so we can access it from the bed or from the back of the van: